 You will find this neighborhood in the center of Queens.
 It offers tree-lined streets and some green spaces while keeping single-family homes affordable.
 You’ll need to travel a little more for entertainment options, but the E and F lines come through the area.
 You can also access the Van Wyck Parkway to get to where you need to go.

 3. Forest Hills

-This neighborhood is a little higher in cost for middle-class families, but it also offers a variety of options.
+This neighborhood is a little higher in cost for middle-class families, but it also offers various options.
 There is a wide range of housing styles that make it possible for almost everyone to find a great home.
 If you make your way over to Austin Street, you’ll find several boutiques, restaurants, and nightclubs to enjoy.

-Choose this Queens’ neighborhood if you need an affordable place to live while commuting into Manhattan.
+Choose this Queens neighborhood if you need an affordable place to live while commuting into Manhattan.
 Parking is limited, so you’ll find more condominiums and co-ops here than single-family homes.
-You’ll discover a lively nightlife here, and there are some beautiful parks to enjoy.
+You’ll discover lively nightlife here, and there are some beautiful parks to enjoy.

 5. Long Island City

 There are plenty of galleries and restaurants to enjoy in this neighborhood.
 You can also be in Midtown in just five minutes by hopping onto the subway.
 You’ll find historic residential buildings here, so the spaces are a little smaller.
 That also means you can discover brownstones, apartments, and single-family homes ready for your move.

 If you love the water, then this is one of the best neighborhoods in Queens to consider.
 Hurricane Sandy walloped it, but a full recovery occurred.
 You’re going to be within walking distance from the only legal surfing beach in the city.
 It is a tight-knit, working-class community where people are looking out for each other.